Octavius-Dante/Tetra-Proxima/SAP_Cloud_Connector/Readme.md

 </br>
 </br>

-If everything is correct and conenction is working - in BTP cloud connector section will have the following status
+If everything is correct and connection is working - in BTP cloud connector section will have the following status
 </br>
 </br>
 <img src="./files/scco_26.png" >